 Opportunities for pupils to take part in inter-school competitions have developed further, with more links being made for the next academic year and more after-school clubs have been provided.
 Clubs have included: Boccia, Dodgeball, Hockey, Cricket and Athletics.

-Pupils have also been heavily involved within competing at a local level, entering local tournaments and qualifiers for the Sainsbury’s School Games.
-Our Y3/4 and Y5/6 pupils were progressed to the Winter Sainsbury’s School Games and won the Sporting Values Plaque.
+Pupils have also been heavily involved within competing at a local level, entering local tournaments and qualifiers for the School Games in competitions such as netball and hockey.

 I love meeting other schools and making friends through the competitions.Charlotte